-The Menard house might be the best and certainly is the grandest examples of a style that the French developed in the Caribbean and carried into and up the Mississippi valley.
+The Menard house might be the best and certainly is the grandest examples of a style that the French developed in the Caribbean and carried up the Mississippi valley.
 It has a stone ground floor that housed storerooms, and above it a main floor surrounded by a wide verandah; topping it all was a low-pitched roof with dormers.
 At the rear is a separate kitchen connected to the house by a covered way; this was a design intended to reduce the risk of fire.
-It was a sensible design, well-adapted to the humid summers of southern Illinois through such innovations as louvered windows for ventilation; the fact that it was not universally adopted as the standard big house style in the new country says much about the durability of tradition, which might more honestly be called people’s stubborn insistence on the familiar at the expense of the practical.
+It was a sensible design, well-adapted to the humid summers of southern Illinois through such local innovations as louvered windows for ventilation; the fact that it was not universally adopted as the standard big house style in the new country says much about the durability of tradition, which might more honestly be called people’s stubborn insistence on the familiar at the expense of the practical.

 The Menard house is sometimes called a mansion by proud Illinois patriots, but the FWP guide was more accurate when it stated that the house “recalls the minor plantation houses of Louisiana.”
 But in Illinois of the day, even a minor plantation house was a palace.
 The house hints at what one tourism brochure calls “the Timeless Charm Of French Colonial Life” around 1800, one feature of which was entertaining such guests as Lafayette, the French hero of the Revolution—ours, not theirs—who visited in 1824.